How to Choose a Domain Name for Your Website

 Very often in real life things may get trickier though and there’s a great chance that the domain name you like is already registered by someone else, especially if you are going to target a popular niche.
 That is precisely why the common logic is to start by securing a good domain name first and then build your website name around it.

 Do not try to go for a slightly different variation of another domain, especially if it’s a well-established site or brand.
-Trying to steal visitors from your competitors may work in the beginning, but in a long run, it is a guaranteed failure.
+Trying to steal visitors from your competitors may work in the beginning, but in the long run, it is a guaranteed failure.
 Instead, try to be more creative and set up your own web identity.

 You are also advised to avoid using a sequence of letters with no meaning that is difficult to memorize and type correctly in the browser address bar.
 For example, this means not to register a domain name that comprises the first letters of a long string of keywords, which is probably the name of your business or organization.